hjuergensteinhoff/CAREST/README.md

 ## Hardware:

 The experimental setup consists of an AHP-1200 cold/heat plate (Thermoelectric Cooling America Corporation, Chicago, USA) placed on a scale platform with four load cells (M5Stack Technology Co., Ltd., China).
 The analogue signals from the load cells are digitized by an HX711 24-bit A/D converter chip (M5Stack) and transmitted to a touchscreen laptop (Windows 11) via an ESP32 Basic Core IoT Development Kit V2.7 (M5Stack).
 The internal temperature controller (ATEC302) of the AHP-1200 cold/heat plate is connected to the second USB port of the laptop.
+VAS rating is performed on the touchscreen laptop.

 ## Software: